kabirt7/postcode-api/README.md

 - add in 1 to many relationship for postcodes in backend
 - fix service testing in backend
 - PROJECT COMPLETE

+## 1st April
+- added in delete and view functionality in the View All component
+- styled it view overflow: scroll

+TO-DO:
+- toast notifs
+- find suburb
+- find postcode

+- one to many relationship
+- fix service testing